SubrataSarkar32/ISQR-Model/README.md

 ## For RGB images work flow

-convshots(Classical Image)-->conv1_rgb(Classical Image)-->conv_img1 (Taking Classical input and converting to superposition state)-->convert_a(Random measurement between two proabilistic components)--> Returns a measured classical value--> returns converted from conv_img1()--> conv1_rgb() merges the values for red, green and Blue--> returns image(measured pixel)--> multiple measurement is performed in convshots() and mean is calculated--> finally it returns converted classical pixel
+To simulate this code, we have taken lo light images from ExDark [DOI: (https://doi.org/10.1016/j.cviu.2018.10.010)], and uploaded some samples in ibb image hosting in google colab. convshots(Classical Image)-->conv1_rgb(Classical Image)-->conv_img1 (Taking Classical input and converting to superposition state)-->convert_a(Random measurement between two proabilistic components)--> Returns a measured classical value--> returns converted from conv_img1()--> conv1_rgb() merges the values for red, green and Blue--> returns image(measured pixel)--> multiple measurement is performed in convshots() and mean is calculated--> finally it returns converted classical pixel

 ### The functions of RGB codes